scenarioo/scenarioo-js/README.md

   },
 ```

-### Tests
+### Testing

+#### Using vanila Jasmine style in your tests

-Write your e2e tests in your normal jasmine/protractor style.
+Write your e2e tests in your normal Jasmine style with Protractor (or you could also use pure WebdriverJS without protractor, since ScenariooJS does not depend on protractor specific things).

 ```javascript